 Graded by course instructor and examiner.

 All printed matters and hand written notes

-All exercises before the project work must be submitted before the student can join a group and start the project work.
+The mandatory assignments must be submitted before the student can join a group and start the project work.
 It requires active participation in the project to get it approved.
 Group participants must sign a paper dealing that all students have been active/participating, and each one can be extracted for an oral exam to get the project approved.

 Lafore, Robert.
 (2002).
 Object-Oriented Programming in C++.
 Indianapolis, IN: SAMS